 - Breastfeeding on demand is made easy.

-- You don’t need to put on a light or get up at night; keeping your baby calm while breastfeeding.
+- You don’t need to put on a light or get up at night; keep your baby calm while breastfeeding.

 Does Breastfeeding while Lying Down Cause Ear Infections?

-- Just the fact that your baby is breastfeeding decreases the chances of him/her getting ear infections; breast milk contains germ-fighting properties.
+- Just because your baby is breastfeeding decreases the chances of them getting ear infections; breast milk contains germ-fighting properties.

 - Breast milk is often used to remedy ear infections!
 If the eardrum is not leaking fluids, a mother can squirt a bit of breast milk inside her baby's ears to help heal an ear infection.

-- If you are still concerned about this, you can breastfeed semi-reclined, so that your baby is at an angle.
-More about laid back breastfeeding.
+- If you are still concerned about this, you can breastfeed semi-reclined, so your baby is at an angle—more about laid-back breastfeeding.